J0uzz1/Jupiter-notebook-Myska/README.md

 ## Contact:
 For any questions or comments you can contact myska-josef@seznam.cz.
 ## Notes:
-This project was created as součást předmětu PRODA a to jako semestrální práce.
+This project was created as part of PRODA subject, like an semestral work and for the purposes of the thesis.